How to fill out the International Student Financial Aid Application for 2020–2023

 The CSS profile allows students and colleges to submit and view ISFAA information electronically.
 But some countries don’t allow access to the CSS, so you would need to fill out a paper ISFAA and return it to your college.

-How can I complete the ISFAA?
+How do I complete the ISFAA?

 11 steps to submit the ISFAA